 Retrofit Data Centers Into Liquid Cooling

-Most data center equipment is designed for air cooling and not viable for liquid cooling.
-However, it will better for the data center to completely convert into liquid cooling than to redesign its entire facility.
+Most data center equipment is designed for air cooling and is not viable for liquid cooling.
+However, it will be better for the data center to completely convert into liquid cooling than to redesign its entire facility.
 In this case, it’s best to install an air to liquid Chilldyne Cooling Distribution Unit (CDU) as a first step before retrofitting the data center.
 This will allow for a liquid-cooled rack of servers utilizing direct to chip cold plates to be deployed without a dedicated liquid loop taken through the data center, and there is an added benefit of the liquid being controlled in smaller, more manageable volumes.

 It’s a complex process to retrofit a data center into liquid cooling.
 However, data centers can always rely on The Green Grid, ASHRAE, and the Open Compute Project.
 They can assist from the compliance of construction materials to the actual implementation of the chosen liquid cooling method.
 Another option is the development of prefabricated modular data centers.
 This is where liquid cooling can be added to the facility without any reconstruction. many data centers can actually retrofit into liquid cooling right away.
 However, they still believe that they can be efficient with the best practices and optimal methods.